dvlpmike/cheatsheets/ansible/ansible.md

 | `ansible_become`      | Specifies whether ansible should use `sudo` when executing commands.|
 | `ansible_ssh_extra_args` | Additional settings for ssh conection.|

-More information you can find [here](https://docs.ansible.com/ansible/latest/reference_appendices/special_variables.html).
+More information about the variables you can find [here](https://docs.ansible.com/ansible/latest/reference_appendices/special_variables.html).

 ## Most useful commands
 You can use ad-hoc module.
 The default module in ansible is command.